First principles study of the T-center in Silicon: Results

 We find that the lowest energy excitation is from the valence band edge to the localized a$''$ state.
 The excited state is made of an electron in a localized state and a hole from a band edge state.
 Using constrained-HSE, we show in Figure 2b the electronic structure of the defect when the electron is promoted to the localized state leaving a hole in the highest energy band edge state.
 This hole and electron bind to form a defect-bound exciton.
 This excited defect can be classified as an isoelectronic acceptor~\cite{Patrick1967}.
 Our assignment of the electron being in a localized state while the hole is delocalized is in agreement with most previous studies including the recent work from Bergeron et al., but disagrees with an earlier assignment from Irions et al. which assigned the electron to the delocalized state and the hole to the localized one~\cite{Safonov1996,Safonov1999,Irion1985}.

 We next calculate the zero-phonon line (ZPL) energy.
 To calculate the ZPL, we use our constrained-HSE calculations which provide the total energy of the relaxed defect when forcing the occupation of the a$''$ spin down state.
 The difference between the energy of this excited state and the energy of the ground state is precisely the ZPL energy.
+While this approach does not fully treat electron-hole interactions, it does not have the same computational cost as more sophisticated methods (e.g. GW-BSE) and is more amenable to use in a supercell approach.
+Constrained-HSE has shown good agreement with more advanced theories such as time-dependent density functional theory (TD-DFT) as well as experiments in the case of quantum defects in diamond~\cite{Jin2021}.
 We calculate a ZPL energy of 985 meV which compares reasonably well with the 935 meV ZPL measured experimentally~\cite{Bergeron2020}.

 We now use information from the wavefunction of the ground and excited states to estimate the radiative lifetime.
 We first calculate the transition dipole in the independent-particle approximation from the HSE electronic structure and find a transition dipole moment of 2.2 D and 0.46 D depending on the use of the excited or ground state electronic structure.
-The radiative lifetime can then be computed using these transition dipole moments and range from 2.7 to 10 $\mu$s depending on the use of the ground state or excited electronic structure.
-This is larger than the experimental value of 0.9 $\mu$s reported by Bergeron et al~\cite{Bergeron2020}.
+The radiative lifetime can then be computed using these transition dipole moments and range from 1.3 to 5 $\mu$s depending on the use of the ground state or excited electronic structure.
+This is longer than the experimental value of 0.9 $\mu$s reported by Bergeron et al~\cite{Bergeron2020}.
 Our larger values could indicate a component of non-radiative transition in the experiment.
 The long lifetime of the T-center excited state compared to other quantum defects observed in experiments is confirmed by our first-principles calculations.
 The NV center for instance has a radiative lifetime of around 12 ns both from experiments and calculations with a similar level of theory~\cite{Batalov2008,Siyushev2013}.